ZhouLinli/IR-Projects/Program Evaluation/readme.md

 ## Review Coure Performances
 - The aacCourse_Report.pdf file reviewed students enrollment, GPA, and pass rate for several key courses.
 The report also examines the impact of retaking those courses on students' pass rate.
+- The CoreCourseReview_cleandf.Rmd and CoreCourseRev_report.qmd files include R codes to clean and report course data for a 5-year course enrollment and student performance review.

 ## Learning Management System (Canvas) for student advising improvement
 - The report_grade_aligning.Rmd contains codes to make [a full project report](https://github.com/ZhouLinli/IR-Projects/blob/main/Program%20Evaluation/report_grade_aligning.pdf) for assessing the data integrity, accuracy, and validity of Canvas database.
 I compared Canvas' grade discrepancies with Registrar measured by exact/slight/significant differences metrics.